torsteins/inf102f18-mandatory0/README.md

  * To start working with the mandatory assignment, clone or download this repository to your local machine.
 The project is in the maven format, so it should be easy to import to popular IDE's such as Eclipse and Intellij.

+ (Intellij note: Before you download, go to Preferences/Settings -> Build, Execution and Deployment -> Build Tools -> Maven -> Importing and select "Import Maven projects automatically")
  * All code you write should reside in the package no.uib.ii.inf102.f18.mandatory0
  * All code should have correct class names as according to the task specification